AGoodnight/Jig/README.md

 <pre>
 /*
 This button can only be pressed at a certain time.
+On rollover it jumps.
-Once rolloed over it begins to jump and once clicked it spins and runs a function.
+On click it spins and runs a few functions.
 */

 jig( '#myDiv', { name:'theadore' })